Knogo/KOLBDC/README.md

 dcapp will be the application, using angular for the frontend.
 I've decided to leave the two parts seperate so that the components are still visible.

-Preset using a mySQL database with the name KOLB, user and pass kolb (lowercase) within mySQL for the maven project.
+Preset using a mySQL database with the name KOLB, user and pass kolb (lowercase) for the maven project.

 Once the maven project is running - dcapp can be run using ng serve dcapp (or with -o option to run a browser instance immediately).